ryssbowh/craft-gtag/README.md

 # Gtag plugin for Craft CMS 3.5.x

+This plugin integrates with UA, UA4 and GTM measurement ids

+## 1.4 update

+Google tag manager is now supported

 ## 1.3 update

 The \_ga cookie will now be loaded with a flag "SameSite=Lax;Secure" by default.